 How Much Does a Handwriting Expert Cost?

-This is the single most common question our staff receives in our office.
+This is the single most common question our staff receives.

 People often assume a handwriting expert is like a mechanic.
-They think they can just call and ask the office, “How much does a brake installation cost?”
+They think they can just call the office and ask, “How much does a brake installation cost?”

-But just like a mechanic, we often can’t give a full assessment of all the services, care, and time that your case needs until we open it up and peek under the “hood”.
+But just like a mechanic, we often can’t give you a full picture of what your case needs until we take a closer look at what you’re actually dealing with.

 In short, it really depends on the complexity of your case.
 It’s not an interchangeable thing.

 One of the challenges we have is that unless you’re an attorney and you’ve dealt with expert witnesses and you’ve dealt with expert testimony, you might assume, “Oh, it’s just a handwriting expert.
 I can tell it’s a forgery.
-That’ll be 600 bucks.”
+That’ll cost around 600 bucks.”

-There might have been in 1985 when there were lower prices; in 2026, hiring a $600 legal expert is like going under the knife with a $600 plastic surgeon.
+There might have been in 1985, when prices were lower; in 2026, hiring a $600 legal expert is like going under the knife with a $600 plastic surgeon.
 It’s not worth the risk.

-However, for the most part, these days a good handwriting expert is going to be $600 or $700 an hour, and their staff is going to charge less than that.
-By the time you get out the door, you’re paying 3, 4, 5, 6, or $8,000.
+However, these days, for the most part, a good handwriting expert will charge $600 or $700 an hour, and their staff will charge less.
+By the time you walk out the door, you’re typically looking at $3,000 to $8,000 for a complete case.

-If you want someone who can do it right, analyze it right, follow protocol, and get you a letter that’s so strong with demonstrative exhibits that the other side says, “Oh my God, I can’t win this,” that’s what you’re paying for.
+If you want someone who can do it right, analyze it right, follow protocol, and get you a letter that’s so strong with demonstrative exhibits that the other side says, “We can’t win this,” that’s what you’re paying for.

 When you hire a good, qualified expert witness, they’re going to take that report and give it to the opposing attorney.
 The opposing attorney is going to give it to another handwriting expert.

-The few thousand dollars you saved is going to be tens of thousands of dollars spent in the long run, because you’re going to have to go to court.
+The few thousand dollars you saved are going to be tens of thousands of dollars spent in the long run, because you’re going to have to go to court.
+A weak expert report doesn’t just fail to help; it can actively hurt your case when it gets torn apart under cross-examination.

-It depends if you want to win or not.
+It depends on whether you want to win.

 If you want to win, you’re going to hire the best you can afford.
 I’ve never had to get brain surgery or heart surgery, but I wouldn’t hire the cheapest brain surgeon I could.
 I wouldn’t hire the cheapest heart surgeon.
 I would hire the best I could afford because I want to live.

-If you care about your case and there are millions of dollars on the line, don’t go for the cheapest—and don’t go for the highest just because they’re the most expensive.
+If you care about your case and there are millions of dollars on the line, don’t go for the cheapest—or the highest, just because they’re the most expensive.
 Go for the best quality within your budget.
 And if you’re already spending $20,000 or $30,000 to fight this lawsuit against your ex-wife, your ex-business partner, or your brothers and sisters, what’s another five grand?
 Get somebody qualified to actually do the job properly.

-Then you get the opinion you want, spend another $30,000 on an attorney, go to court, and realize, “Oh my God, my expert witness didn’t tell me the truth because he didn’t take the time.
-I undercharged it.”
+Then you get the opinion you want, spend another $30,000 on an attorney, go to court, and realize, “The expert didn’t do the work properly because they didn’t have the time or resources to do it right.”

 Call our office.
-I will refer you to one of our associates all over the country in an affordable price range you can afford.
+I will refer you to one of our associates across the country at a price you can afford.
 That person will give you the honest truth and will be court-qualified.

 You definitely want someone who’s already been court-qualified, already been in front of a judge, has training and experience, and has enough integrity to tell you the truth about the evidence in your documents.